Smithay/book/src/client/sctk/drawing.md

 new properties on hold, and apply them atomically when we send the `commit` request.

 With this, you are now able to display content on a Wayland window, congratulations!
-To wrap all this together, the next page will be an exercice to code a simple image viewer app: it'll display an image and stretch its content when resized.
+To wrap all this together, the next page will be an exercise to code a simple image viewer app: it'll display an image and stretch its content when resized.

 [`WlSurface::attach()`]: https://docs.rs/wayland-client/*/wayland_client/protocol/wl_surface/struct.WlSurface.html#method.attach
 [`WlBuffer`]: https://docs.rs/wayland-client/*/wayland_client/protocol/wl_buffer/index.html